rossonet/wazuh-documentation/source/user-manual/reference/daemons/ossec-syscheckd.rst

 ossec-syscheckd
 ===============

 The ossec-syscheckd program checks configured files for changes to the checksums, permissions and ownership.
-It is run using ossec-control.
+It is run using wazuh-control.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config> as the configuration file.                                                   |